openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Metadata {#server_metadata_sd_jwt_vc}

-The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credentials_supported` parameter, in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `vct`: REQUIRED.
 String designating the type of a Credential, as defined in [@!I-D.ietf-oauth-sd-jwt-vc].